the-trek-brief/the-trek-brief.github.io/_treks/huayhuash.md

 As shown on the map,  there are two route choices at one point: one climbs up, while the other goes around the hill.
 Take the route around the hill—it avoids the unnecessary ascent.

 The bus from Llamac to Huaraz leaves at 11 am.
 Check locally for the current timetable.
 The [bus departure point is here](https://maps.app.goo.gl/Cc1Rni6CQmLdV4BP7), near a store.
+Bus cost is 80PEN

 ## Water